Baby on stomach lifting head and shoulders off the surface

 Sampler

-Some features missing?
-Baby hasn’t quite reached the milestone.
-Continue to pay close attention in the following days.
-That milestone is probably quite close.
+If some milestone features are missing, Baby hasn’t quite reached that milestone.
+Watch carefully in the following days; that new milestone is probably close.

-Following are 5 milestones from 56 Signs.
+Following are 5 milestones from 56 Signs Card Deck.
 Note their informative titles, illustration quality, and description readability.

 Looking-Up Back Lying